At a glance

-At its heart are the staff, all of whom are UK trained and at their lead, with both Ms Stephen and not Cottam, an inspirational Principal.
+At its heart are the staff, all of whom are UK trained and at their lead, Mrs. Fiona Cottam, an inspirational Principal.

 The Hartland Way is a philosophy of teaching and interaction with the children that leads them to become “self-learners”.
 We were told the school sees its role not so much as to teach children, but rather to give them the skills to be able to learn and to become independent in this learning process.

 Classroom assistants are referred to as Learning Assistants to emphasise that this is their role.
 The curriculum is built as a jigsaw, with each element relating to the next, so that no subject is taught in isolation and without reference to other subjects or topics.